 If you plan to use a car rack, it’s worth investing in a roof rack or tow bar rack that locks to the car.
 These are more secure than strap-on boot racks in any case, and you won’t have to take either type off when you park to prevent theft.

 Park somewhere safe and well lit on the outskirts of town.
 Park-and-rides are ideal.
 The parking is deliberately inexpensive to encourage drivers to stay out of the centre, and the remaining distance will be well suited to cycling.
 Some can be a bit iffy about you parking and not taking the bus (ie, not paying for the parking) but that’ll depend on the particular park-and-ride.
 Suburbs are an option, but park sensitively.

 You can take a full-size bike on the London Underground, but before hopping onto an escalator with a bike on your shoulder, be aware that this applies only to certain times of day and certain lines.
 Click on the tube map below to enlarge.

 Folding bikes are carried ‘anywhere and anytime’ on the London Underground.
 Folders are carried with some restrictions on the Tyne and Wear Metro, but not on the Glasgow Underground.

-Very few buses will take a full-size bike, although coaches often will if the bike is partially disassembled inside a bike bag.
+Very few buses will take a full-size bike, but buses and coaches are partial to it if the bike is partially disassembled.
 Folding bikes are generally accepted on buses at the driver's discretion.
 A compact folder in a bag shouldn’t cause a stir; a bigger-wheeled folder taking up pushchair space probably will.

 If a folding bike will fit comfortably in a taxi's boot, most drivers are happy to carry them.
 You might even get a full-size bike into a taxi if it’s in a bike bag, but it’s very much up to the driver.